-If you're looking for America's best fried chicken, look no further than Willie Mae's Scotch House in New Orleans.
+If you're looking for the best fried chicken in New Orleans, look no further than Willie Mae's Scotch House.

-Located in the 6th Ward, within walking distance of the French Quarter, this humble restaurant, which began as a bar, barbershop, and beauty salon in 1957, has served soul food since the '70s.
+Located in New Orleans' historic Treme neighborhood, this humble restaurant, which began as a bar, barbershop, and beauty salon in 1957, has served soul food at the current location since the early 1970s.

 In 2005, its proprietor, Ms. Willie Mae Seaton, was honored for her life's work with a James Beard Award for "America's Classic Restaurant for the Southern Region."